25th March 2020

 We’re making changes to our business-as-usual home visits (like meter readings and engineer appointments)

-From March 25th, the majority of smart meter installations have been halted to ensure the safety of our customers and our engineers.
-We’ll still be able to help in emergencies (for example, if you’ve got no power, or your meter is faulty), and we’re providing our engineers additional training and advice for these appointments – more information here.
+Since the beginning of lockdown, the majority of smart meter installations have been halted to ensure the safety of our customers and our engineers.
+Throughout this time, we've still been able to help in emergencies (for example, if you’ve got no power, or your meter is faulty) – providing our engineers additional safety training and advice for these appointments.

 If you have prepayment meters…